Building Bridges among Knowledge Silos

-- initiating and performing original independent and collaborative fact-based analytical research projects that contribute to deepening historical and contemporary knowledge;
+- initiating and performing original independent and collaborative fact-based analytical research projects that contribute to deepening historical and contemporary knowledge and informing policy;

 - creating bridges between academic disciplines and instigating dialogue among public and private practitioners in a wide variety of workplace sectors and milieus to inspire innovation;

 - coaching and teaching individuals and teams up to self-reliance so they can take ownership of their studies, athletics, and careers to reach higher levels of performance.

 The study of history is not merely memorizing dates and facts from the past so that they can be regurgitated at a later point.
 History can be learnt for the love of the past, but it also sheds light on the contemporary world, as historical legacies are always a part of our present.
 This is increasingly important, as people become ever more a part of the global community through work, travel, family, and friendships.
 History can help build cross-cultural understanding, help us see when history is used for political means, and understand consequences of doing so and to build solid policies for today and the future.
 Learning about history also serves as a tool for building a variety of skills that students can take with them as they move on.
 Reading historical texts and documents, writing historical papers, and giving presentations foster the development of analytical thinking, problem solving, effective oral and written communication, and qualitative analysis.
 Historically attuned students develop tools and skills to become more humanist and engaged citizens.